Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                interval setting.
 A heartbeat is sent at this interval if no value has been received.
                                Default: `0` (disabled)
-                               Alternatively can be set using `
+                               Also can be set using `DefaultHeartbeatInterval`
-                               DefaultHeartbeatInterval` environment variable
-                               in the form of a time span string formatted string `[d.]hh:mm:ss[.fffffff]`.
+                               environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
       --slt, --MinSubscriptionLifetime=VALUE
                              Minimum subscription lifetime in seconds as per OPC UA definition.